aminda007/cv_parser/README.md

 Merit | Edge Resume Parser and Scorer

 To use:
-- Must have Latex installed!
+- Must have Latex installed! https://miktex.org/2.9/setup
-- Download the pdfquery wrapper (.tar file included in repo)
+- Download the pdfquery --> pip install pdfquery

 Our resume parser and scorer use these components to create a Latex .pdf file of results:
 - Category score (what field your resume seems best suited for)